What to Wear Birding: A Guide to Practical Clothing and Accessories

 In winter it can feel surprisingly cool—or even downright cold.
 The humidity tends to amplify the chill, and when the wind picks up across the marsh or along the shoreline it can feel even colder.
 At other times of year the heat, humidity, and insects become the bigger challenge.
 Add in sudden rain showers, windy conditions, and the occasional outing in pre-hurricane weather, and you quickly learn that birding in the Lowcountry means being prepared for just about anything.

-But that’s also part of what makes birding here so special.
+But that’s also part of what makes birding so special - in the Lowcountry and around the world.
 The marshes, mudflats, beaches, and maritime forests are wild, working ecosystems.
 They aren’t clean or manicured—they’re a little messy.
-And being willing to step into those conditions is part of what allows us to experience and photograph the incredible birdlife that lives here.
+And being willing to step into those conditions is part of what allows us to experience and photograph the incredible birdlife that lives in these environments.
+To learn how to safely photograph birds in these conditions read blog post: How to Safely Photograph Birds in the Marshes and Mudflats.

 This area sits at the edge of Port Royal Sound where it meets the Atlantic Ocean, and it’s a place I’ve learned to watch carefully.
 As the first light appears, shorebirds and seabirds begin moving in to congregate along the exposed flats to feed before sunrise.

-Being successful at birding and photography in the Lowcountry often comes down to practical clothing and accessories suited to the environment.
+Being successful at birding and photography often comes down to practical clothing and accessories suited to the environment.
 For me, that means:

 breathable, quick-dry fabrics for shirts and pants